An Exploration of Existential Depression also known as the dark night of the soul

 The Dark Night of the Soul is like a spiritual form of depression that cannot be treated with therapy or medicine.
 It's an existential crisis where we feel hopeless and alone, and we realize that we must save ourselves.
 I know firsthand how it feels to experience complete psychological and spiritual desolation, but there is hope if we look for it.

-Existential depression is not like regular depression because it's not caused by biology or hormones, but by our deep questions about the meaning of life and death.
 When we feel disconnected from God or our Soul, we also feel depressed.
 This is similar to what the Eastern understanding of depression is.

 Existential Depression, being a HSP, and Giftedness